astrofra/astrofra/README.md

 ### **1999 - 2018** Movida Production (Technical artist)

-- Writing specifications, creating prototypes, 3D modeling and integration, business implementation on a range of professional driving simulators.
+- Writing specifications, creating prototypes, 3D modeling and integration, scenario implementation on a range of professional driving simulators.
 - Automated 3D packshot POC for retail (based on Renderman) and then co-development of the industrialized version (based on Mental Ray).
 - Writing specifications, testing, and deploying a real-time 3D CPU engine applied to 3D packshots.